PostPCEra/MLDocs/docs/03_India.md

 ## Charity work in India

-Model : what can you for your cournty ?
+Model : what can you DO for your cournty ?
 ```
  - what can you for your community/cournty ?
  - 100 hours/year Charity, sweat work, no money required .